TimSalimans/HiggsML/README.md

 The challenge organizers already did a great job of providing features for this competition based on what physicists are currently using.
 I made the following changes/additions to the provided features

 * Calculate the features with respect to new combinations of (pseudo)particles.
 For example, features like the *transverse mass* can be defined with respect to any combination of the particles in the detector, not just those for which it was calculated in the provided features.
-* Transform the *eta* and *tau* features to account for the symmetries outlined on the [competition forum](http://www.kaggle.com/c/higgs-boson/forums/t/9576/reducing-the-feature-space).
+* Transform the *eta* and *phi* features to account for the symmetries outlined on the [competition forum](http://www.kaggle.com/c/higgs-boson/forums/t/9576/reducing-the-feature-space).

 ### Prediction target